A little site about a great portable grill: The Weber Jumbo Joe!

 You can easily use the Weber Jumbo Joe as a grill or a smoker.
 When I use the Jumbo as a grill I keep both vents (top and bottom) completely open.
 When I use the Jumbo as a smoker I keep both vents at 50% open.
 The performance of the Jumbo as a smoker is excellent and for small cuts like chuck roast is my preferred smoker.
 Click Here to see how I use the Jumbo Joe to create awesome pulled pork, beer can chicken and a ton of other great recipes!

 I have fabricated two modifications for the Weber Jumbo Joe; an extension ring and an air diffuser/heat shield.
 Both projects were fun but I don’t really use either one very much; the Jumbo does very well as designed.
-If you want to learn more about these modifications you can read about them here.
+You can click Here to learn more about these projects.

 About the Weber Jumbo Joe